-Further to my previous article where I discussed a social host’s responsibilities when hosting a party, it can be reported that the Ontario Court of Appeal has recently re-affirmed the existing state of the law regarding a host’s liability for their guests.
+Further to our previous blog post where Michael Henry discussed a social host’s responsibilities when hosting a party, let’s take a closer look at the existing state of the law regarding a host’s liability for their guests’ actions.

-The initial presumption is that whomever hosts a gathering where alcohol is consumed is potentially liable for any harmful actions that their intoxicated guests cause to themselves or others.
-The Ontario Court of Appeal allowed an appeal in a social host case, permitting it to proceed to Trial on its facts, which might support the position that the hosts in that case breached their duty of care.
+The initial presumption is that whomever hosts a gathering where alcohol is consumed is potentially liable for any harm that their intoxicated guests cause to themselves or others.
+In the eyes of the law, this definition of a “social host” includes both the individual throwing the party and the owner of the location where the party takes place.

-We must now also be concerned about individuals becoming intoxicated due to the use of cannabis.
-It is reasonable to assume that becoming intoxicated from the use of marijuana will lead to social host liability similar to that created by alcohol.
+Although the case in question involved a drunk driver, now that cannabis usage is legalized in Canada, and marijuana is readily available in retail stores, hosts should also be concerned about guests who become intoxicated due to the use of cannabis.
+It is reasonable to assume that a social host’s liability for an intoxicated guest will be the same, whether the guest is intoxicated from the use of marijuana, another recreational drug, or alcohol.
 Cannabis, however, creates different challenges for a host because it is not easy to recognize cannabis impairment.
 Once again, the facts of each case would need to be considered.

-While the law might suggest that you can be responsible and found legally liable for your guests if they over-indulge in any inebriating substance, being mindful of your guest’s safety is just the right thing to do.
-One should never let a guest drive if there’s any question about their ability to do so safely, regardless of the substance they have used.
+While the law and the courts will define the specific circumstances under which a host can be found legally liable for the consequences of an inebriated guest’s actions, being mindful of your guests’ safety is just the right thing to do.
+One should never let a guest get behind the wheel of a vehicle if there’s any question about their ability to drive safely, regardless of the substance they have consumed.

 From your friends at Howie, Sacks & Henry LLP, have a merry and safe holiday season.
 For more information on your responsibilities as a social host, please contact Michael J. Henry at 416-361-0889 or by e-mail at firstname.lastname@example.org.